 To begin your resume effectively, the objective for consulting resume is a must.
 The primary goal of this part is to promote you as the most fitting applicant who corresponds to all the requirements.
 The consulting firms are searching for candidates to meet these three attributes: achieving, leadership, and problem-solving.

 Your main task is to show that you understand the values of the company.
 Each word in your resume should be linked to them.
-So, your resume objective is to summarize the relevant and corresponding experience in a perfect form.
+So, your objective for resume is to summarize the relevant and corresponding experience in a perfect form.

 Consulting Resume Summary [Examples]

-Here you can see two consulting resume samples showing the right and wrong way to summarize your working experience.
+Here you can see two consulting summary for resume samples showing the right and wrong way to summarize your working experience.

 Right Summary Example: